Tapton, Derbyshire: Tapton House and Castle

 Tapton House is a large gentleman's residence, built in the Georgian Style of Red brick, located in the woods on Tapton Hill looking down on the Town of Chesterfield.
 Tapton House was once the home of English mechanical engineer George Stephenson who built the first public railway line in the world to use steam locomotives.
 In 1837 he arrived in Chesterfield, to undertake the construction of the Derby to Leeds railway (North Midland Line).
 As work continued George Stephenson, took up residence there.
 The House was bequeathed to the borough of Chesterfield on his death.

 It was then converted into a school.
 In 1931, the first pupils passed through its doors as Tapton House Central Selective School.
 The school continued until 1993.

 Tapton House grounds are now used as the Tapton Park Innovation Centre which is open for free use to the general public.
-The House itself is currently the Higher Education Campus for Chesterfield College.
+The House itself was sold to a developer in 2023 having been empty for a number of years.
+It was previously used by Chesterfield College as the Higher Education Campus for Chesterfield College.